Carlos-n21/UK-Quiz/README.md

 ### Bugs yet to be Fixed
 - Some buttons like the "Play Again" button with different shape on the results.
 - Footer and icons showing well on Chrome browser but not showing the full icons logo on Firefox.
-- Home button had to be taken off, has format/style changing in different pages (eg: categories and results")

 [Back to top](#top)